cnadler86/micropython-camera-API/README.md

 - [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/v5.2.3/esp32/get-started/index.html): I used version 5.2.3, but it might work with other versions (see notes).
 - Clone the micropython repo and this repo in a folder, e.g. "MyESPCam".
 MicroPython version 1.24 or higher is required (at least commit 92484d8).
-- You will have to add the ESP32-Camera driver from my fork.
-To do this, add the following to the respective idf_component.yml file (e.g. in micropython/ports/esp32/main_esp32s3/idf_component.yml):
+- You will have to add the ESP32-Camera driver.
+To do this, add the following to the respective idf_component.yml file (e.g. in micropython/ports/esp32/main/idf_component.yml):

 ```yml
   espressif/esp32-camera:
     git: https://github.com/cnadler86/esp32-camera.git
 ```

-Alternatively, you can clone the <https://github.com/cnadler86/esp32-camera> repository inside the esp-idf/components folder instead of altering the idf_component.yml file.

 ### Add camera configurations to your board (optional, but recommended)

 #### Supported camera models

 This project supports various boards with camera interface out of the box.
 You typically only need to add a single line to your board config file ("mpconfigboard.h).
-Example (don't forget to add the empty line at the bottom):
+Example:

 ```c
 #define MICROPY_CAMERA_MODEL_WROVER_KIT       1